centreon/centreon-documentation/versioned_docs/version-23.04/graph-views/secure-your-map-platform.md

 > *The solution we recommend is to use a recognized key method, as explained
 > above.*

-On the Centreon MAP server, create a keystore.

-Go to the folder where Java is installed:
+1. Move to the the Java installation folder:

 ```shell
 cd $JAVA_HOME/bin
 ```

-Then generate a keystore file with the following command:
+2. Generate a keystore file with the following command:

 ```shell
 keytool -genkey -alias map -keyalg RSA -keystore /etc/centreon-map/map.jks